xiviwo/xiviwo.github.io/_posts/2021-12-13-explore-uri-option-for-ansible.md

 ```sh
 curl -k -u 'admin:admin' https://my.example.com/path/to/myresource.html
 ```
-Seem to b simple enough, but definitely, it's not elegant way I wish.
+Seem to be simple enough, but definitely, it's not elegant way I wish.
 Things could go to very messy soon enough if the url is getting longer or there are many variable in the curl command.
-You will yourself at lost while reading the long string.
+You will find yourself at lost while reading the long string.

 One big problem of doing this way: it may dramatically increase the risk of exposing your password during the execution.